AntonioND/bunjalloo/user_guide.md

 Clicking on each active icon, apart from the return one of course, takes you to a new screen with more self-explanatory options.

+## Downloads

+You can download a website by pressing the toolbar icon with the shape of a floppy disk.
+It will be saved to the path specified in the preferences.
+By default, this path is `/download/`, but it can be changed by the user.

+You can set it to `./` if you want files to be downloaded to the same folder Bunjalloo is running from.

 ## Quick search

 You can do a quick search with different search engines if they are configured